secretlycarl/onboarderr/README.md

 Keep copies of custom assets in another folder!

-# Future goals

-I've never made a project this complex, or had a project this many people were interested in, so I'm not clear on how the future development for this will go.
-I just spent like two weeks on v2.

-Only missing feature I want to add is language switching.
-Someone already started that [here](https://github.com/secretlycarl/onboarderr/pull/24)

 # Thank You!

 Thanks for your interest in my project!
 I hope you find it useful.
 If you want to make it better, please do!
 Fork, PR, make an issue :)